sasdallas/Ethereal/README.md

 Hexahedron, libpolyhedron, and all other components of Ethereal fall under the terms of the BSD 3-clause license (available in LICENSE).\
 All files, unless specified, fall under this license.

+## Credits

+The Ethereal logo and Mercury theme were designed by the artist [ArtsySquid](https://artsycomms.carrd.co)